maclemama/pathfindermap-server/README.md

   npm install
 ```

-Create a mySQL database locally with database of your choice
+Create a mySQL database locally with database name of your choice

 Create environment file detailed in the .env.sample